kdm9/Acanthophis/documentation.md

 ## Recap: Snakemake basics

 [Snakemake](https://snakemake.rtfd.io) is a python-based workflow manager.
-Stripped of all its fanciness, at its core it's just a tool that writes and runs shell scripts for you.
-Of course, it automatically handles a huge number of annoying parts of writing and executing those shell scripts yourself, for example parallelism, cluster interaction, software installation, and clean and reproducible restart behaviour.
+Stripped of all its fanciness, Snakemake is just a tool that writes and runs shell scripts for you.
+However, Snakemake automatically handles a huge number of the more annoying parts of writing and executing those shell scripts yourself, for example parallelism, cluster interaction, software installation, and clean and reproducible restart behaviour.

 Instead of rewriting the Snakemake documentation here, I'll point you at the excellent tutorials and reference manual on the [Snakemake docs website](https://snakemake.rtfd.io).
 As a very brief reminder though, in Snakemake, each job is described as a generic rule, for example mapping some reads: